catalyst/moodle-tool_abconfig/README.md

 Branches
 --------

-* For all supported Moodle versions use the master branch
+* For all supported Moodle versions use the master branch.

 Installation
 ------------